neuroinformatics-unit/datashuttle/docs/source/pages/get_started/quick-validate-project.md

 (quick-validate-projects)=

-# Quickly Validate an Existing Project
+# Validate a project from a filepath

 ``datashuttle`` can validate an existing [NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev/latest/index.html)-formatted project given only the filepath.